efabless/caravel_user_project/README.md

 | :exclamation: Important Note            |
 |-----------------------------------------|

-This is a temporary repo for using openlane2 with the caravel user project
+THIS IS A TEMPORARY REPO for using openlane2 with the caravel user project

 Some changes were made to the documentation.
 Please follow the instructions carefully.